luyaojie/awesome-nlp-resource/README.md

   - [WordNet](http://wordnet.princeton.edu) A lexicon that describes semantic relationships (such as synonymy and hyperonymy) between individual words.
   - [PropBank](http://en.wikipedia.org/wiki/PropBank) A corpus of one million words of English text, annotated with argument role labels for verbs; and a lexicon defining those argument roles on a per-verb basis.
   - [SemLink](https://verbs.colorado.edu/semlink) A project whose aim is to link together different lexical resources via set of mappings.
 (VerbNet, PropBank, FrameNet, WordNet)
+  - [NomBank](https://nlp.cs.nyu.edu/meyers/NomBank.html)  A dataset marks the sets of arguments that cooccur with nouns in the PropBank Corpus (the Wall Street Journal Corpus of the Penn Treebank), just as PropBank records such information for verbs.

 <span id='parsing'>Parsing</span>
 ----